Living in Saudi Arabia

 In public

 It is not typically required that you cover your hair however, you should have a scarf with you at all times and cover your hair when asked.
-Most abayas are sold with a matching scarf so this is no problem.

 Men should wear conservative clothing in public (long sleeves, no shorts).
 It is wise to have some suits for special occasions and events.
 Jewellery should also be worn conservatively (i.e. wedding ring and a watch is enough).